jamesspearsv/libstats/README.md

 # LibStats

+**Deprecated**

+This project has been deprecated and all active development has migrated to [libstats-node](https://github.com/jamesspearsv/libstats-node)

 ## About

 LibStats is a simple web app built using Python, Django, SQLite, HTML, CSS, and Javascript that helps library staff record, track, and report reference interactions with library patrons.
 This app is a basic clone of the LibAnswers module from SpringShare's LibApps cloud platform.
 The goal of this project was to create a similar yet simpler tool for use in a library setting.